 Chiang Mai School and University Tours

-Green Trails pride itself that we have become a specialist in Chiang Mai School and University Tours.
-We are still improving in this essential, exciting and rewarding specialisation.
+Green Trails prides itself that we have become a specialist in Chiang Mai School and University Tours.
 In this article, we elaborate a bit on the tours we have been done and the different options there are.
 We also crafted four sample programs that may serve as an inspiration.
 All our Chiang Mai School and University study tours are customised.
 We adjust the program to the specific requirements of each educational institution.
-We are open to suggestions and feedback.
+We are very much open to suggestions and feedback.

 A bit of history of school and university tours

 Over the years Green Trails has gained a lot of experience with school and university tours.
 It started way back in 1998 when we began organising tours for Tanglin Trust School from Singapore.
 That tour included an elephant experience, a bicycle ride and bamboo rafting on the Pai River.
 We used to spend two days doing activities and interacting with students in a Karenni refugee camp on the border near Mae Hong Son.
 For many years we had several groups per year.
 For both Karenni and Tanglin Trust students, these trips were life-changing experiences.
 In short, that is what it is all about: to offer life-changing experiences to everyone involved.

 For several years now we have organised Chiang Mai school tours for companies from Europe, the United States and Australia.
 These are tours for high school students.
 Chiang Mai University Tours we have organised for universities from the UK and Australia.
 Requirements for high school or university students are slightly different.
 Since a couple of years, we cooperate with USAC.
 It is the abbreviation of United States Abroad Consortium.
 USAC organises study abroad programs for universities from the US.
 We are responsible for the hill tribe field study, which is a more academic, anthropological program than the usual tours we do.
 We also do a three day/two night trekking in the Mae Wang area.